 A rolling forecast means you will always have a full year plan ahead of you.
 This is also a good opportunity to check all of the assumptions behind the forecast during the full 12 months and adjust if required.
 That’s important because the numbers in your budgets and forecasts should be constantly evolving as your business environment evolves and changes.

-If you need help organising your financial records for both you and your financial professional, try out Reep.
+If you need help organising your financial records for both you and your financial professional, try out Reep – contact us today for more information.
 Reep is cash flow management software that creates budgets and forecasting for the future.
-Click here for a free trial.